21 February 2021

 The main point of this post is to raise the question of what kind of attitude we should have towards the results of the study of consciousness and the UFO phenomenon.
 To clarify, my question concerns what kind of mental, emotional, and/or ethical attitude we should adopt towards the implications of our future knowledge and understanding of consciousness and the UFO phenomenon?

 Or, as philosopher Thomas Metzinger calls this illusion (or simulation) in his book The Ego Tunnel (2010), "the phenomenal self-model".
 The content of the phenomenal self-model is, according to Metzinger, the ego, or the "I".
 That is, how you and the world appear to you.
-For Metzinger and the neuroscientists he has collaborated with for many years, the self is not a thing but a process that creates a naive, realistic model of reality.
-So "who" or "what" is directing the process (making decisions, choices, etc.)?
+For Metzinger and the neuroscientists he has collaborated with for many years, the self is not a thing but a process that creates a naïve, realistic model of reality.
+So, "who" or "what" is directing the process (deciding, making choices, etc.)?

-So what kind of approach or attitude could possibly facilitate an open, honest and rational exploration of those complex implications on a global scale?
-Because the implications of the UFO phenomenon concern everyone on earth, not just some few in a position of power.
+So what kind of approach or attitude could facilitate an open, honest, and rational exploration of those complex implications on a global scale?
+Because the implications of the UFO phenomenon concern everyone on Earth, not just some few in a position of power.

 I am not suggesting that there is only one approach or attitude that is right or the best.
-And even if there existed such a "right" or " best" approach, there would still be the problem of convincing most of the earth´s population to adopt and practise it.
-This is the old problem of "convergence", that is, can humans from different walks of life, upbringing, education, culture, parts of the world, and so on, ever come to agree on moral, religious, political and other highly charged issues?
+And even if there was such a "right" or " best" approach, there would still be the problem of convincing most of the earth's population to adopt and practice it.
+This is the old problem of "convergence", that is, can humans from different walks of life, education, culture, and so on, ever come to agree on moral, religious, political, and other highly charged issues?

 Would an official announcement that some UFOs/UAPs are not from this earth make any difference?
 Would it bring humanity a sense of unity and togetherness?
 Maybe, maybe not.